Digital Nomad Life in Japan

 When we asked people living in Japan what life is like and how people spend their time, they said:

 "Most people are family oriented and very sociable.
-Okinawan people in general are very sociable and enjoy sports especially baseball, SUMO wrestling, martial arts and basketball," said one person in Okinawa.
+Okinawan people in general are very sociable and enjoy sports especially baseball, SUMO wrestling, martial arts and basketball," explained one expat living in Okinawa, Japan.

 Where should I live in Japan?